puppetlabs/pcp-specifications/cthun/README.md

 - [Message Delivery][33] - how the fabric processes and delivers client messages
 - [Destination Report][34] - how the fabric reports the receivers of a message
 - [Error Handling][35] - error handling
+- [Message Expiration][36] - how the fabric reports expired messages

 Implementations
 ----